arnavk09/npx-card/README.md

 ```
 #### Note:

-This card it's inspired by the one that @anmol098 created.
+This card is inspired by the one that @anmol098 created.
 Take a look to his [repo](https://github.com/anmol098/npx_card)